DMV gives new extension for drivers over age 60

 Here are other steps DMV has taken to protect the health of customers and employees:

-— Allow qualified drivers ages 18 to 64 to renew their license online (www.wisconsindmv.gov/renewDL;
+- Allow qualified drivers ages 18 to 64 to renew their license online (wisconsindmv.gov/renewDL)

 By limiting the number of people within DMVs, providing electronic submission of paperwork and appointments, and extending the deadline, Wisconsin DMV has taken measures to safely manage customers’ needs through this health crisis.